lanNo19/r6-fan-site/README.md

 ## 3. Design Process

-The application's development followed an iterative process.
-It began with establishing a modular Flask structure, integrating the database, and building core informational pages for operators and maps.
-Subsequent iterations focused on enhancing user experience through client-side JavaScript for dynamic filtering and interactive UI components (like the accordion).
-The integration of the LLM-powered lineup suggestor was a key later phase, adding an advanced, intelligent feature.
-Emphasis was consistently placed on ensuring a responsive and intuitive user interface.
+I started with a white list and generating ideas.
+Since most of my summers of high school were spent playin Siege with my friends, I chose what I know well.
+The problem for new coming players is complexity of the game: soft walls, one shot headshots.
+Which is further worsened by almost 60 characters each with a unique ability.
+I drafted the design of application on paper and UML state machine (which was very simple), then connection with db.
+Since I am not very proficient with frontend technologies I used templating in Jinja2 and ChatGPT to generate basic templates and styling.
+Then I connected it with backend using Flask, and at the end added Google's Gemini for LLM support.

 ## 4. Unique Approach

-The standout feature is the **LLM-Powered Lineup Suggestor**, which leverages the Google Gemini 2.0 Flash API to provide dynamic, context-aware operator recommendations based on user-described in-game situations.
+The standout feature is the **LLM-Powered Lineup Suggestor**, which utilises  Google Gemini 2.0 Flash API to provide dynamic operator recommendations based on user-described in-game situations.
 This moves beyond static data, offering intelligent strategic insights.
-Additionally, the project utilizes a **modular Flask package structure** for improved maintainability and scalability, separating concerns into distinct `__init__.py`, `routes.py`, and `models.py` files within a dedicated application package.

 ## 5. Tradeoffs

-* **Mock Map Site Data:** For simplicity and rapid development, map site data is currently mocked within the application code rather than being stored in a more complex database schema.
-* **Basic Search:** The global search uses a simple database `LIKE` query.
-A more advanced search solution (e.g., full-text search) was not implemented to keep the project scope focused.
+* **Basic Search:** The global search uses a simple database `LIKE` query and only works on names of characters.
+Further development would bring search based on words, since most players would not know specific names of gadgets in the game.
 * **Limited LLM Context:** The LLM prompt is concise for efficiency.
-More detailed in-game context could be provided for even more nuanced suggestions, but this would increase complexity and API latency.
+More detailed in-game context could be provided for even more specific suggestions, but this would increase complexity.
 * **No User Authentication:** The application is purely informational, omitting user authentication or personalized features to simplify development.

 ## 6. Limitations

-* **Image Placeholders:** Operator portraits and map images are currently static files.
-A more robust solution for image serving (e.g., CDN integration) is not implemented.
-* **LLM Latency:** Users may experience slight delays when using the Lineup Suggestor due to the external API call to the Gemini model.
-* **Basic Error Handling:** While general error pages exist, more granular error logging and specific user feedback mechanisms could be enhanced for a production environment.
-* **No Database Migrations:** Database schema changes currently require manual SQL commands.
-A migration tool (e.g., Flask-Migrate/Alembic) is not integrated.
+* **Potential for Outdated Data:** As game updates frequently change operators and existing data was written by hand, it is not adaptive and would require human involvement for updates.
+The fix would be implementation of web scraper from original game website or official API.
+* **Limited Styling:** As the emphasis was placed on features, application does not stand out graphically.
+* **Cold Start Latency on Render:** Due to using Render's free plan, the application may experience a "cold start" delay (up to minute) when accessed after a period of inactivity.

 ## 7. Tech Stack

-The chosen tech stack balances rapid development, flexibility, and powerful features:

-* **Python/Flask:** For its speed, flexibility, and suitability for building web applications efficiently.
+Tech stack was chosen due to familiarity with Python and Flask being industry standard (some would argue better than Django/FastAPI) and popularity of following services:

 * **Flask-SQLAlchemy:** Simplifies database interactions through an ORM, abstracting raw SQL.
-* **Supabase (PostgreSQL):** A managed PostgreSQL database solution that streamlines backend setup and offers scalability.
+* **Supabase (PostgreSQL):** A managed PostgreSQL database solution that is easy to deploy.
-* **Google Gemini 2.0 Flash API:** Provides advanced AI capabilities for the core "Lineup Suggestor" feature, chosen for its balance of performance and cost.
+* **Google Gemini 2.0 Flash API:** Provides advanced AI capabilities for the core "Lineup Suggestor" feature, chosen for its cost.
 * **Render.com:** A convenient and developer-friendly platform that facilitates seamless deployment of Python web services from Git.
 * **HTML/CSS/JavaScript:** Standard web technologies providing complete control over the frontend user experience and responsiveness.